jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 _Compiling_ (i.e., running Markdown) with `C-c C-c m` will send the contents of the current buffer to `markdown-command` and show the output in a temporary `*markdown-output*` buffer.

-I> To use the Compile command, and other commands below that use an I> external Markdown processor, `markdown-command` must be configured I> as described in the [Markdown Command](#markdown-command) section.

 As an alternative, rather than displaying the output in another buffer you can save the output directly to the kill ring with